Our Top Pick

 Like other Boss multi-effect pedals, the ME-50B is built to a high standard, with a metal exterior that’s more than strong enough for live use.
 The controls are solid and reliable, with a premium feel that sets this multi-effects pedal apart from cheaper alternatives.

 Although its not the most affordable bass multi-effects pedal on the market, the Boss ME-50B is a great buy.
-The effects are easy to adjust, don’t have the overly digitized sound of lower quality pedals, and the hardware itself is the top quality you’d expect from Boss.
+The effects are easy to adjust, don’t have the overly digitised sound of lower quality pedals, and the hardware itself is the top quality you’d expect from Boss.

 19. Tech 21 Richie Kotzen SRK5 Fly Rig